walmartlabs/concord-website/docs/getting-started/processes.md

 <a name="out-variables"/>
 ## Out Variables

-Concord returns data for OUT variables when a process completes.
-Such variables can be declared when a process starts:
+Concord has the ability to return process data when a process completes.
+The names or returned variables should be declared when a process starts using query parameters:
 ```
 $ curl ... http://concord.example.com/api/v1/process?sync=true&out=myVar1
 {